 Meet Harry Rosenberg

 Harry Rosenberg is studying BSc Accounting and Finance.
 He took a year’s placement with the Northern Care Alliance (NCA), which is part of the NHS working with hospitals in Salford, Bury, Rochdale and Oldham.
 We spoke to him about what he’s doing and what he’s learning on placement.
+(Want to see Harry?
+You can watch the video of the interview.)

 How did you get your placement?